Sqmagadi/Learn_Dart/dart.md

 - The curly braces **{}** represent the beginning and the ending of a block of code.
 - **print(“Hello World!”);** prints Hello World! on screen.
 - Each code statement must end with a semicolon (**;**).

+7. Run Dart Project
+First, open the project location on the command/terminal and run the project with this command.

+`dart run`